 The Planning Commission considered the three Housing Options Code Amendments included in the referral from Council.
 The Commission, after three nights of deliberations, is recommending code amendments to implement all three of the options.
-In addition, it considered the additional housing types (fourplexes, sixplexes, stacked flats) added in HB 2343 to the option about duplexes, triplexes, and courtyard apartments.
-Therefore, the Planning Commission recommendation includes amendments for fourplexes and sixplexes.
+In addition, it considered the housing types (fourplexes, sixplexes, stacked flats) added in HB 2343 to the option about duplexes, triplexes, and courtyard apartments.
+Staff noted these housing types were added to the language in the state law at public meetings beginning in April and May.
+These additional housing types were discussed at Planning Commission briefings and the public hearing.
+The Planning Commission recommendation includes provisions to add triplexes and fourplexes to the Residential R 4-8 Zoning district and fourplexes and sixplexes to the Residential R 6-12 zoning district.
+All housing types allowed in these amendments would be limited to two stories and the same building height limits established for single family homes, with the exception of in the Residential Low Impact (RLI) zoning district which currently allows three story residential structures and is not proposed to change at this time.

-It considered the ADU standards and ultimately recommends the maximum size of the ADU be up to 850 square feet, which is the same size allowed by the City of Lacey.
+The Commission considered the ADU standards and ultimately recommends the maximum size of the ADU be up to 850 square feet, which is the same size allowed by the City of Lacey.
+The Commission also made a recommendation that does not result in immediate revision of the city code.
+That recommendation is for the City to review its use of the term "multifamily" and make changes, if necessary, to the Unified Development Code (OMC Title 18).